-Cost sharing represents the portion of a sponsored project/program cost which is not borne by the sponsor.
-It is the University's share in the cost of conducting research on the sponsored project/program.
-(See also, GIM 21).
-Cost sharing occurs either when a sponsor requires, or the University commits, funds beyond those awarded by the sponsoring agency to support a particular grant or contract.
+Cost sharing represents the portion of a sponsored project/program cost not borne by the sponsor.
+Most typically, it is the University's share in the cost of conducting research on the specific sponsored project/program.
+(See also, GIM 21, Cost Sharing Policy for Sponsored Agreements).

-- Alternatively, the PI may have quantified a commitment of cost share in either dollars or percent effort in the grant proposal even though it was not a sponsor requirement.
+- Alternatively, the PI may have quantified a commitment of cost share either in dollars or percent effort, in the grant proposal even though it was not a sponsor requirement.

-- Mandatory - Required by the sponsor as a condition of receiving the award.|
+|Mandatory||Required by the sponsor as a condition of receiving the award.|

-- Committed - Not required by the sponsor but included (quantified) in the grant proposal.|
+|Committed*||Not required by the sponsor, but included (quantified) in the grant proposal.|

-- K Awards - Salary related to the effort required to satisfy the K Award requirements that is not charged to the K Award project.|
+|K Award||Salary related to the required K Award effort that exceeds the amount allowed to be, or is available to be, charged to the K Award project.|

 |Shift in Funding Source||Cost share that is created when funding of committed effort is shifted from the grant to non-grant sources, but effort is not reduced.|